bishal272/Real-Estate-Sales-Management-System/README.md

 This project is made to manage Real Estate sales.
 Full user authentication as either admin, agent or owner.
+Relational Database implemented using mysql to maintain the data of agents, owners, admin, login data, appointments relation, assigned agent relation.

 Privilages distributed as follows: